I am Samuel Rondiere : painter, film director, writer.

 I try different ways to put them on a canvas, so that they can travel to another soul.

-And I see what happens.
+And I see if that works.

 I am not generally working in series on a theme or an idea that I would unfold on a straight-line basis throughout several paintings.